IDAES/idaes-pse/docs/user_guide/vis/index.rst

 You'll notice that the layout is not too great, and in fact if you look closely you'll see that the components have just been placed in a diagonal.
 You can try rearranging the diagram with the mouse (the components can all be moved), and for more details on the available functions, see the next section.
+By default the IFV will auto-save your changes in the layout to the destination that you passed to "save_as", in this case the file "hello_world.json", in the current directory.

 ..
 TODO Tell user how to see values on the unit model and streams